Full and Three-Quarter Time

 - and collect the information you need to gather prior to completing the worksheet.

 Clergy compensation includes cash salary and housing.
 The church shall also provide an accountable reimbursement fund (including mileage reimbursement).
 The local church is also required to provide benefits as described below for clergy who are appointed three-quarters to full-time.
-MODs may participate in the United Methodist benefit plans, or in the benefit plans of their own denomination, or a combination of both.
 If the clergy person's appointment is made up of service at two or more churches, the cash salary, housing, and benefits costs will be divided between the congregations either based on the appointment percentages at each or as otherwise negotiated between the congregations and the District Superintendent.

 Before you begin the worksheet, gather the following information: